Strong Coupling Constant Determination from the new CTEQ-TEA Global QCD Analysis: Sources of uncertainties on QCD coupling

 \subsection{The PDF parametrization uncertainty is small...}

-It has been pointed out over years, e.g., in ~\cite{Lai:2010nw,Hou:2019efy,Forte:2020pyp,Forte:2025pvf}, that QCD parameters determined from a global fit are mutually dependent with the PDFs and thus must be fitted simultaneously with the PDFs.
-Within the global fit, the correlation between the $\alpha_s(M_Z)$ and PDFs can be captured either by fitting them together or by scanning the $\chi^2(\alpha_s(M_Z), \vec{a}_0)$ over $\alpha_s(M_Z)$, while minimizing the $\chi^2$ with respect to the PDFs for each $\alpha_s(M_Z)$ value.
-Either approach can be used to determine the best-fit combination of $\alpha_s(M_Z)$ and PDFs together with their uncertainties.
-We will employ both approaches, especially the latter one -- the $\alpha_s$ scan -- to elucidate such combined fits.
+It has been pointed out over years, e.g., in ~\cite{Lai:2010nw,Hou:2019efy,Forte:2020pyp,Forte:2025pvf}, that QCD parameters determined from a global fit are mutually dependent on the PDFs and thus must be fitted simultaneously with the PDFs.
+Within the global fit, the correlation between the $\alpha_s$ and PDFs can be captured either by fitting them together or by scanning the $\chi^2(\alpha_s, \mathbf{a}_0(\alpha_s))$ over $\alpha_s$, while minimizing the $\chi^2$ with respect to the PDFs for each $\alpha_s$ value.
+Either approach can be used to determine the best-fit combination of $\alpha_s$ and PDFs together with their uncertainties.
+We will employ both, especially the latter one -- the $\alpha_s$ scan.

-Our study suggests a low correlation of the best-fit $\alpha_s(M_Z)$ with the functional forms of PDF parametrizations in the vicinity of the overall global $\chi^2$ minimum.
-The consequence is that the choice of the PDF parametrizations has a low impact on the $\alpha_s(M_Z)$ and its error, among the candidate functional forms of the CT25 fit that render the lowest achieved values of $\chi^2$.
-The variation of the best-fit $\alpha_s(M_Z)$ caused by the choice of the parametrization forms is comparable with the uncertainty corresponding to a $\Delta \chi^2=1$ change in the global $\chi^2$.
-We will see that this is quite a small uncertainty, compared to other sources.
+Perhaps unexpectedly, our study found a low correlation between the best-fit $\alpha_s$ and the functional forms of PDF parametrizations in the vicinity of the overall global $\chi^2$ minimum.
+The consequence is that the choice of the PDF parametrizations has a low impact on the $\alpha_s$ and its error, among the candidate functional forms of the CT25 fit that render the lowest achieved values of $\chi^2$.
+The variation of the best-fit $\alpha_s$ caused by the choice of the parametrization forms is comparable to the uncertainty corresponding to a $\Delta \chi^2=1$ change in the global $\chi^2$.
+We will see that this is quite a small uncertainty compared to other sources.